-The best way to help yourself is to lose yourself in the service of others, said Gandhi, but when faced with your own pain, the needs of others might be among the last things on your mind.
+Gandhi believed the best way to help yourself is to lose yourself in the service of others.
+But when faced with your own pain, the needs of others might be among the last things on your mind.
 After all, you have to take care of yourself before you can be of any use to others, right?
 Well, not exactly.
 Research shows that taking care of others, like going on a volunteer vacation where you can serve the homeless or assist in an orphanage, can actually be a way to care for yourself.

 The phenomenon Walker experienced is what’s been called helper’s high.
 After analyzing surveys of thousands of volunteers across the country by Better Homes and Gardens magazine and the Institute for the Advancement of Health, researcher Allan Luks, a visiting professor at Fordham University’s Graduate School of Social Service and author of The Healing Power of Doing Good (iUniverse), found that people who regularly help others report better health.

 You can, of course, reap the benefits of volunteering at a nearby hospital, school or organization.
 Or you could decide to make a vacation out of it: The Travel Industry Association of America estimates that 55 million Americans have traveled as voluntourists.